lear piggy bank full of coins in front of yellow background.

 Try the 24-hour rule if your retail spending is hard to manage.
 Put whatever item you are thinking about buying in your online cart, but wait 24 hours to hit buy now.
 You’ll find that in 24 hours, you may not still feel the urge to spend that money.

 Budgeting and savings challenges aren’t about restricting yourself.
 They are about developing lifelong skills to give you more financial freedom, not less.
-Whether you try the Consistent Savers, Super Savers, or Premium Savers challenge, one thing is certain: you’ll have more money saved at the end than when you started.
+Whether you try the Super Savers, Premium Savers, or DIY Savers challenge, one thing is certain: you’ll have more money saved at the end than when you started.

 If you think you’ll need help meeting your weekly goals, ask someone else to take the challenge with you!
 The more people in your life working on developing the same skills, the easier it’ll be to hold each other accountable.